ietf/chairs.ietf.org/home.md

 ### [IPR policy and disclosures](https://datatracker.ietf.org/ipr/about/)
 This page provides a mechanism for filing disclosures about intellectual property rights (IPR) and for finding out what IPR disclosures have been filed.
 The IETF intellectual property rights rules are defined in RFC 8179, ["Intellectual Property Rights in IETF Technology"](https://www.rfc-editor.org/rfc/rfc8179.html).

+A reminder about the ["Note Well"](https://www.ietf.org/about/note-well/) should begin every meeting.
+The notewell is available in HTML, PDF, and PPTX.

 ## IETF Datatracker resources
 [Working Group milestones](working-group-milestones/)